 How to read and use the Chaikin Money Flow trading indicator

-What is Chaikin money flow?
+What is Chaikin Money Flow?

-Money Flow Multiplier = [(Close price - Low price) - (High price - Close price)] / (High - Low)
+Money flow multiplier = [(Close price - Low price) - (High price - Close price)] / (High - Low)

-Money Flow Volume = Money Flow Multiplier x Volume for the period
+Money flow volume = Money flow multiplier x Volume for the period

-As an oscillator indicator, the Chaikin Money Flow indicator is available on most trading platforms and it is located below the asset chart as a line which fluctuates around the zero-line.
-The default setup is for 20 periods, but you have the option to change the number of periods according to your preferences and strategy.
+As an oscillator indicator, the Chaikin Money Flow indicator is available on most trading platforms and is located below the asset chart as a line that fluctuates around the zero line.
+The default set-up is for 20 periods, but you have the option to change that according to your preferences and strategy.
 The CMF can take values between +1 and –1, but it should be noted that it does not reach the extreme value often.
-The area above the centreline or the zero line is considered to be a bullish territory while the area below the line is considered to be a bearish territory.
-Consequently, when the CMF values are above the zero-line, it will be an indication of the existence of buyer's pressure and it is expected that sellers pressure exists when the indicator values are in the negative area.
+The area above the centre line or zero line is considered to be a bullish territory, while the area below the line is considered to be a bearish territory.
+Consequently, when the CMF values are above the zero line, it is an indication of the existence of buying pressure, while selling pressure probably exists when the indicator values are in the negative area.

 When plotted on your trading platform, the CMF indicator looks as shown in the following graph.

-Chaikin money flow trading
+Chaikin Money Flow trading

 A potential trend reversal can be identified through possible divergences when the price action and the CMF move in opposite directions.
 Bullish divergence may appear when the price moves to a new low while the CMF does not follow the same movement and this is an indication that an upward trend may emerge.
 On the other hand, a bearish divergence is formed when the price moves to a new high while the CMF remains the same or even falls, indicating the possible beginning of a downward trend.

-Advantages of Chaikin money flow indicator
+Advantages of Chaikin Money Flow indicator

-- A useful indicator during trending markets;
+- A Chaikin Money Flow formula is a useful indicator during trending markets.

-Drawbacks of Chaikin money flow indicator
+Drawbacks of Chaikin Money Flow indicator

-- It should not be used as a standalone indicator;
+- It should not be used as a standalone indicator.

-- Traders cannot determine potential stop-loss and take-profit points;
+- Traders cannot determine potential stop-loss and take-profit points.